mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

   - '*.tmpl'
 ```

-The following file, named  `notification.tmpl`, is a template that defines the a pretty format for the fired notifications:
+The following file, named  `notification.tmpl`, is a template that defines a pretty format for the fired notifications:

 ```text
 {{ define "__titlelink" }}